02 Oct Wimbledon Cake

-- Place the sugar and egg whites into a heat proof bowl set over a pan of simmering water.
-Whisk the mixture constantly (but not too vigourously) until the egg whites are hot and all of the sugar has dissolved.
+- Place the sugar and egg whites into a heatproof bowl set over a pan of simmering water.
+Whisk the mixture constantly (but not too vigorously) until the egg whites are hot and all of the sugar has dissolved.
 To test this, rub the mixture between your fingertips – it should not be grainy at all.

 - Remove from heat and use an electric or stand mixer to whip the mixture until the meringue is thick and glossy, and the bowl is room temperature (this can take up to 10 minutes so a stand mixer is a huge help here).

 - Now with the mixer on low speed, add butter cubes, one at a time, until incorporated, and mix until it has reached a silky smooth texture.
 I find this easier to switch to a paddle attachment for this step.

 - Generally, the mixture will curdle at some point, but don’t panic!
 Just keep mixing and mixing and it will eventually become smooth and creamy.
 If it is still curdled after mixing for a while, and looks runny, the mixture is too warm.
 Place in the fridge for 15 minutes, then mix again.
 If it is still curdled and there are lumps of butter visible, the mixture is too cold.
 Briefly place the bowl over the pan of simmering water and try whisking again.

 - Add the champagne reduction (at room temperature) and continue to beat on low speed until well combined.